Originate/guide/go/README.md

 Go tries hard to make the zero value of variables useful.
-For example, an empty string is a better zero value for strings than `nil`, because you can use empty strings like any other string without having litter your code base with nil checks.
+For example, an empty string is a better zero value for strings than `nil`, because you can use empty strings like any other string without having to litter your code base with `nil` checks.
-When printed, it simply displays nothing if printed.
+When printed, it simply displays nothing.
 That's all you need in most situations.
 Go cannot do this for your own custom types, so it has to use `nil` as their zero value.
 This doesn't mean that `nil` is always the best zero value, though.
-Use the [null object pattern](https://en.wikipedia.org/wiki/Null_Object_pattern) to save yourself and your users from having to litter their code with nil checks.
+Use the [null object pattern](https://en.wikipedia.org/wiki/Null_Object_pattern) to save yourself and your users from having to litter their code with `nil` checks.
-The Go library provides null implementations for many of it's elements, for example:
+The Go library provides null implementations for many of its elements, for example:
 - [ioutil.Discard](https://golang.org/pkg/io/ioutil/#pkg-variables)
   for streams